C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 **Technical Architecture**

-Think of Software Heritage's interface as a library with a special organization system designed for two key purposes: safeguarding code for future generations while making it accessible for today's researchers and developers.
+Software Heritage's interface is similar to a library with a special organization system designed for two key purposes: safeguarding code for future generations while making it accessible for today's researchers and developers.
 The platform organizes preserved code into three fundamental levels:

 * Source files: The individual pieces of code
 * Commits: Snapshots of code at specific moments in time